 Additionally, a Xeljanz lawsuit may allow surviving loved ones to recover compensation for:

 However, to win a case, potential plaintiffs must prove that Pfizer knew (or should have known) that tofacitinib was unreasonably dangerous and failed to provide patients with adequate safety warnings.

 Obviously, pursuing a Xeljanz lawsuit is a complex undertaking.
 If you want to succeed, you need the assistance of product liability attorneys with extensive experience litigating drug injury claims.

 Bernstein Liebhard LLP has successfully represented hundreds of people seriously injured by dangerous drugs and medical devices.

-If you are interested in filing a Xeljanz lawsuit, our Firm will represent you on contingency basis.
-This means your legal fees will be deducted from any judgment our attorneys win on your behalf, or any settlement we negotiate with Pfizer.
+If you are interested in filing a Xeljanz lawsuit, our Firm will represent you on a contingency basis.
+This means your legal fees will be deducted from any judgment our attorneys win on your behalf or any settlement we negotiate with Pfizer.
 However, you’ll owe absolutely nothing if your lawsuit is not successful.